 Carborundum

 Carborundum is an intaglio process similar to aquatint in which carborundum grit (silicum carbide) is applied in thick paste to a metal plate.
-The ink clings to its granular surface,... -
+The ink clings to its granular surface, creating a textural image which has the appearance of embossing. -

 Drypoint